chase4926/PirateRPG/designdoc.md

     10 fatigue lost per turn
     Fatigue gained from using skills, the higher the fatigue the less the damage dealt Fatigue goes from 1 - 100
+    ### GUI Layout ###
+      4 Attacks on bottom right of screen
+        Top 2 attacks are left and right equipped weapon Bottom 2 attacks are skills
+      Middle bottom of the screen shows player health and fatigue above enemy health Player health bar is to the right of the player name with fatigue bar below that Enemy health bar is below fatigue bar with the enemy name to the left, below the player name "Curret Value / Maximum Value" are displayed in the middle of the health / fatigue bars Enemy sprite is on the left side of the screen Player sprite is to the right of the screen Bottom left of the screen shows a description of the currently selected skill
   ## "Walking around" mode ##
     Pirate v. human battles
     ### Battles ###